-Why INTJs Are So Attractive: What Your MBTI Says About You
+Why INTJs Are So Attractive: What Your MBTI May Say About You

 There are four scales used in the MBTI that determine your results:

 The dichotomy between extroversion and introversion on the MBTI scale stems from Carl Jung.
 In Jung's theory of personality types, he focused on how human beings respond and interact with those around them.
 You may have heard of the terms extrovert and introvert, but in the MBTI as well as Jung's theory, they might present differently than you'd imagine.

 Extroverts may tend to be people who believe in taking action - it's not only that they like to be around others and enjoy going places where they can socialize, but also that they feel energetic after spending time with others.
 According to this interpretation, their energy levels are often boosted by spending time with other people.
 In a combination of intuition and confidence, extroverts may often find ways to involve themselves in social situations.

 Introverts, on the other hand, are often more thoughtful, and while they may like to be engaged in meaningful social interactions, they don't necessarily need to be around others to feel their best.
 They may often need time alone to recharge by themselves.
 Both introverts and extroverts can need alone time, but it can be especially important for introverts.
 After being alone, an introvert can sometimes gain enough energy to act with an extroverted personality around others.
 However, unlike extroverts, they often cannot maintain a highly social personality for long and may eventually feel drained and need to recuperate in a less energetic setting.

 In the sensing and intuition scale of Myers Briggs, the assessment differentiates how people obtain information in the world.
 Based on this school of thought, people can be either sensing or intuitive.